My name is prof.dr.ir. Boudewijn van Dongen and I am full Professor in Data Science at Eindhoven University of Technology.

-I am full professor in Process Analytics and chair of the Analytics for Information Systems group at Eindhoven University of Technology, a research group with six senior researchers, over 15 PhD candidates.
+I am full professor in Process Analytics and chair of the Process Analytics group at Eindhoven University of Technology, a small research group within the data science domain of the department.

-The research group distinguishes itself in the Information Systems discipline by its fundamental focus on modelling, understanding, analyzing, and improving processes.
+The process analytics group focusses on the interplay between processes, the data these processes generate, the models that are used to describe them, and the systems that support these processes The research group distinguishes itself in the Information Systems discipline by its fundamental focus on modelling,understanding, analyzing, and improving processes.

 The research in the our group continues to expand outward from a classical situation of data with clear case notions in the context of explicitly structured processes to a broad, multi-faceted field, where processes are less structured or consist of many interacting artifacts and where case notions in data become more fluid or are complex, multi-dimensional networks.

 My personal interest is in conformance checking.
 Conformance checking is considered to be anything where observed behavior needs to be related to already modeled behavior.
 Conformance checking is embedded in the larger contexts of Business Process Management and Process Mining.
 I aim to develop techniques and tools to analyze databases and logs of large-scale information systems for the purpose of detecting, isolating, diagnosing and predicting misconformance in the business processes supported by these systems.